 - Having no particular name.
 Christian sects are referred to as “denominations” because they have been denominated by taking a particular name.
 To take a particular name for a group of Christians is to constitute that group a sect, a denomination.
 This name separates that group of Christians from Christians in general.
 Taking another name apart from the Lord’s name is a serious matter.
 As Christians, we have believed into the Lord’s name (John 3:16, footnote 2), been baptized into the Lord’s name (Gal.
 3:27), and are called to meet together in the Lord’s name (Matt.
 18:20, footnote 2).
 In Revelation 3:8 the Lord praised the church in Philadelphia because the church did not deny His name.
 We have been purchased by the Lord and are betrothed to Him as His bride (2 Cor.
 11:2).
 To take a name apart from the Lord’s name is to deny our position before the Lord.

 - Having no particular fellowship.
 As regenerated believers, we have been called into the fellowship of the Son of God (1 Cor.
 1:9).
 This fellowship is the common participation in Christ of all regenerated believers and includes the fellowship of the apostles (Acts 2:42; 1 John 1:3).
-Any fellowship of believers that is special and particular, not inclusive of the common fellowship of the apostles and of the Son of God, constitutes a division.
+Any fellowship of believers that is special and particular, not the inclusive, common fellowship of the apostles and of the Son of God, constitutes a division.

 - Having universal fellowship, not isolated fellowship.
 Every local church must participate in the universal fellowship of the Body of Christ with every other genuine local church.
-If a Christian group takes the position that they receive all Christians but does not have fellowship with all the other genuine local churches, that group is not a local church.
+If a Christian group takes the position that they receive all Christians but does not have fellowship with all the other genuine local churches, that group is a local sect, not a local church.
 Their fellowship is limited, isolated, and not the universal fellowship of the Body of Christ.

 - Having no separate administration.
 A Christian group that passes the preceding four tests may still insist on having an eldership that is separate from the eldership of the unique local church in that city.
 The unique pattern of the Scriptures is that there was one administration, one eldership, for one local church and one city (Acts 14:23; Titus 1:5).
 Even though thousands of believers met together in the church in Jerusalem, still there was only one eldership, one administration for that church (Acts 21:18, 20).